conda-forge/cfep/cfep-01.md

 All CFEPs will be resolved as either *Rejected*, *Accepted* or *Deferred* depending on the consensus of the community.
-Once the community has reached a consensus, the CFEP champion should update the Status of proposal and add a link to the discussion to the table.
-Regardless of the resolution, the pull request should be merged once these tasks have been done.
+Once the community has reached a consensus, a conda-forge maintainer will update the Status of proposal, add a link to the discussion in the table and, regardless of the resolution, merge the pull request with these updates.

 ## CFEP Maintenance